kcat/alure/README.md

 #### - Dependencies -
 Before even building, Alure requires the OpenAL development files installed, for example, through Creative's OpenAL SDK (available from openal.org) or from OpenAL Soft.
+Additionally you will need a C++11 or above compliant compiler to be able to build Alure.

 These following dependencies are only needed to *automatically* support the formats they handle;